Boleros07/chicuelo-revisited-es-de-enhanced/README.md

+This adds missing Chicuelo characters from the original set like 3DS, Xbox and Pico8.

 # Chicuelo (Revisited) for ES-DE

 This is port of the Chicuelo theme (originally by [Chicuelo](https://github.com/chicueloarcade)) from Retropie to ES-DE v2.x